Steve Pavlina . com

 Is compromise really the best solution?

-I often receive feedback, both publicly and privately, that suggests that because I’m so openly committed to personal growth (which should be obvious to anyone who spends more than a few minutes perusing this site), that therefore I must not like and accept who I am right now.
+I often receive feedback, both publicly and privately, that suggests that because I’m so openly committed to personal growth, that therefore I must not like and accept who I am right now.
 It’s assumed that since I keep pushing myself to grow in new ways that I must be sacrificing the self-acceptance side.

 The linear mindset